GlobalMin/ppv-notion-utils/docs/index.md

 # PPV Notion Utils
 A set of helper scripts that automate or speed up componente of he Pillars, Pipelines, and Vaults (PPV) life design system that runs in Notion.

-:::{admonition} PLEASE MAKE SURE YOU READ
+Hi Emma!

+:::{admonition} Use case this code is designed for
 :class: note

-This is a custom title for a tip admonition.
+This
 :::

 :::{list-table} Project variables